Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Geometry of the dynamical lattice regulator

-The content of Lemma~\ref{l:E-shape} is that the eigenvalues of the local metric $g(n)$ are uniformly bounded above and below away from $0$.
-In numerical--analysis language this is a standard ``shape--regularity'' condition: the local affine cell determined by the corner frame $E(n)$ cannot be arbitrarily skinny or flat.
+The content of Lemma~\ref{l:E-shape} is that the eigenvalues of the local metrics are uniformly bounded above and below away from $0$.
+In numerical--analysis language this is a standard ``shape--regularity'' condition: the local affine cells determined by the corner frames cannot be arbitrarily skinny or flat.
 In particular, \eqref{e:local-adm} excludes local collapses of volume and guarantees that the embedding $x:\Lambda\to\R^d$ is everywhere locally an immersion with controlled condition number.
 Global properties such as non--self--intersection will be enforced by restricting $x$ to a suitable admissible component in Definition~\ref{def:principal-component} and, if desired, by adding further constraints as discussed in the next remark.

 \begin{remark} The formulation in Definition~\ref{def:admissible-geometry} is deliberately minimal: it is stable under global Euclidean transformations and sufficient for the geometric estimates in Lemma~\ref{l:E-shape}.
 In concrete implementations it is often convenient to replace or strengthen \eqref{e:local-adm} by more classical mesh conditions.
 We briefly record a few equivalent or stronger variants.